Archival Projects

 Cost sharing is required.
 The applicant's financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
 NHPRC grant recipients are not permitted to use grant funds for indirect costs (as indicated in 2 CFR 2600.101).
 Indirect costs must be listed under the applicant's cost sharing contribution.

 The Commission provides no more than 75 per cent of total project costs in the Archival Projects category.
-For example, a total project cost of $100,000 means the applicant institution can request up to $75,000 in NHPRC grant funds and must provide at least $25,000 in cost share.
+For example, a grant funds request of $150,000 will require $50,000 from the applicant institution, for a total project cost of $200,000.

 Other Requirements

-Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid Unique Entity ID in their application.
-To register or request a Unique Entity ID, go to https://sam.gov.
-Already manage an entity that does business with the federal government?
-You may want to consult this article on the transition from DUNS to the Unique Entity ID
+Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid Unique Entity ID (UEI) in their application.
+Details on SAM registration and requesting a UEI can be found at https://sam.gov.

 Ensure your SAM.gov and Grants.gov registrations and passwords are current.
 It may take up to one month to register or reactive your registrations, and NHPRC will not grant deadline extensions for lack of registration.

 Applicants should submit a draft proposal prior to making a formal application.
-Draft materials should include, at minimum, the project narrative and budget, and should be sent to the Director for Access Programs, Nancy Melley (nancy.melley@nara.gov), who will send comments on your proposal in time for you to make changes to the final application.
-The deadline for drafts in this program is August 15, 2023.
+Draft materials should include, at minimum, the project narrative and budget, and drafts should be sentdirectly to the Director for Access Programs, Nancy Melley (nancy.melley@nara.gov), who will send comments on your proposal in time for you to make changes to a final application.
+The deadline for drafts in this program is August 15, 2024.

 Application Information

-You must use Grants.gov to submit your Proposal.
+You must use Grants.gov to submit your proposal.
 All information necessary to apply is included in this announcement, the Application Instructions, and the forms on Grants.gov.
-If you need the information supplied in an alternative format, please call the NHPRC at 202-357-5010.
+If you need the information supplied in an alternative format, please email nhprc@nara,gov.

-In the event that Grants.gov is experiencing technical difficulties that prevent submission, applicants must first attempt to resolve the issue with the Grants.gov Contact Center (800-518-4726).
+In the event that Grants.gov is experiencing technical difficulties that prevent submission, applicants must first attempt to resolve the issue with the Grants.gov Contact Center support services, including the PSC Helpdesk at Support@Grants.gov.
 If Grants.gov cannot solve the problem, applicants must contact Jeff de la Concepcion no later than 3:00 Eastern Time on the day of the deadline with their valid Grants.gov Contact Center trouble-ticket number.
 Applicants that fail to meet deadlines for reasons other than those noted will not be considered for funding.

 Preparing Your Application